-At this time it is likely that drought conditions will linger into May, therefore the wildfire risk will continue to be high.
+Due to the dry winter and outlook of below normal precipitation through May, it is likely that drought conditions will develop over at least parts of South Florida this spring.
+This also means that the risk of wildfires will increase significantly, especially during the peak months of April and May.
 All persons are urged to take measures to reduce the chance of wildfires.
 Visit the Florida Forest Service web site for more information on how to help prevent wildfires.